 9. Cleddon Shoots

 If you can’t hear running water here, you might be in the wrong place.
-Cleddon Falls thunder down the valley and can be heard for some distance.
-(Making the easier to find than many others on this list.)
+Cleddon Falls thunders down the valley and can be heard for quite some distance—making the waterfalls much easier to find than many others on this list.
 They’re at their most dramatic following heavy rains, particularly in autumn.
-But can be enjoyed all year round with its epic valley views and plentiful walking routes.
+But it can be enjoyed all year round with its epic valley views and plentiful walking routes.

 Mells near Frome